Photo by pathdoc / Shutterstock.com

 Don’t want to watch?
 Here’s what I said in the video

-Hello, and welcome to your money Q&A question of the day.
+Hello, and welcome to your “2-Minute Money Manager.”
 I’m your host, Stacy Johnson, and this answer is brought to you by the Microsoft Edge web browser.
 It’s the faster, safer way to get things done on the web.
 You should use it — I do.

 Let’s get to our question.
 It comes from Briggs: